Lifestyle

 Culture – The traditions and shared experiences valued by a family or group: the holidays, pastimes, gatherings, and worship.

-Geography – Living in a large cosmopolitan city as opposed to a rural area will influence lifestyle.
+Geography – Living in a large cosmopolitan city as opposed to a rural area.

 Career & Work Style – Working from home without oversight versus an office environment with a system of rules.

-Transportation – How you get around can include driving vehicles that personify status or something more economical.
+Transportation – How you get around can include driving vehicles that personify status versus something more economical.

 Consumption – Are you a shopaholic, buying for yourself and those close to you, or a minimalist consumer?